Eremiel/tutty/content/tutorials/cu-input-walk-through.md

 $$ \langle \psi | \nabla^2 |\psi\rangle = \frac{1}{2}{\bf k}^2 $$

-The bassis set is truncated by dropping plane-waves with an energy larger than the cut-off energy of 25 Ry (`ecutwf = 25.0`).
+The basis set is truncated by dropping plane-waves with an energy larger than the cut-off energy of 25 Ry (`ecutwf = 25.0`).

 > Rydberg is the unit for energy in atomic units.
 A Ry equals 13.6 eV.